hackclub/hackclub/workshops/colorful_grammar/README.md

 ## Getting started
 Create a new Repl.it project at [repl.it/languages/html](https://repl.it/languages/html).

-We’re going to be using a library called jQuery to make things easier for us.
-If you’ve never heard of it, jQuery is a popular JavaScript library that simplifies writing certain common JavaScript tasks.
+To make things a little easier for us, we’re going to be using [jQuery](https://jquery.com), a popular JavaScript library that simplifies writing certain common JavaScript tasks.
 You’ll get to see how jQuery can be really useful throughout this workshop.

 We’re also going to use [WordPOS](https://github.com/moos/wordpos), a cool dictionary library that identifies the grammar type of a given word (e.g. noun, verb, etc).